The Transformative Influence of LLMs on Software Development & Developer Productivity: Open Problems

 \subsection{AI-Generated Content Verification}

-Creative professionals are now challenged with the verifiability of AI-generated content.
-This is specifically problematic for the UI designers.
+Creative professionals are now challenged with the verifiability of AI-generated content, which is specifically problematic for UI designers.
 Concurrent copyright concerns amplify these challenges.
 One of our survey papers suggests using blockchain-based end-to-end verification.
 However, there are no comprehensive studies to verify its suitability.
-It is necessary we come up with more reliable mechanisms to verify AI-generated content.
+We must come up with more reliable mechanisms to verify AI-generated content.